-In the case of an emergency, site personnel will contact 618-783-0344.
-Security will coordinate the arrival of on-site emergency personnel.
+In the case of an emergency, site personnel will 618-783-0344.
+The Control Room/Security will coordinate the arrival of on-site emergency personnel.
 The individual calling for emergency support will briefly explain the nature of the emergency and site conditions as follows: